gavazzc/RI_Industry_Kit/README.md

 #### Security of the endpoint

 This local API is accessible by any device in the same network.
 Therefore, in the production it needs to be secured.
 The endpoint is run by using gunicorn.
 The best way would be to use two-way TLS where both server and client verifies each other's certificates.
 The REST API is run in Greengrass.
 The local Greengrass IoT Thing certificate can be used for server side certificate purposes.
-The client will be the mobile application.
-Therefore, in the current implementation of the mobile app that has been developed by Reply, an IoT certificate is used.
-This certificate can be used for client side certificate.
+I this specific implementation a self-signed certificate is provided.

 ##### Two-way-TLS authentication sample